Nikunj-Gupta/SpamHam/README.md

 # Introduction
 This is a Spam Ham Detection Python script.
 It uses Naive Bayes Classifier to predict whether an SMS Text is a spam or a Ham.
-The training data set used is from Kaggle.
+The training [dataset][dataset] used is from [Kaggle][kaggle].

 ### Tech